 TD Bank Group

-Paul Jonathan Saguil is Senior Counsel in the Legal Department of TD Bank Group.
-He previously practised litigation at Stockwoods LLP, and has appeared before all levels of courts in Ontario, the Supreme Court of Canada, the Federal Court, and various administrative bodies.
+Paul Jonathan Saguil is Associate Vice President, Anti-Money Laundering, Canadian Banking at TD Bank Group.
+He was formerly Senior Counsel in TD’s Legal Department and previously practised litigation at Stockwoods LLP, and has appeared before the Supreme Court of Canada, all levels of courts in Ontario, the Federal Court, and various administrative bodies.
 He received his Hons.
 B.A.
-(Philosophy) from York University and LL.B. from Osgoode Hall Law School.
-He is also a member of the Board of Directors for Out On Bay Street and the Osgoode Hall Law School Alumni Association, Chair of the Law Society of Upper Canada Equity Advisory Group and of the Ontario Bar Association’s Equality Committee, a member of the Toronto Police Service LGBTQ Community Consultative Committee, and a former member of the Board of Directors for Pride Toronto and Federation of Asian Canadian Lawyers.
+(Philosophy) from York University in 2004 and LL.B. from Osgoode Hall Law School in 2007.
+He is an active member of the Canadian/Ontario Bar Association and Federation of Asian Canadian Lawyers and serves as the Chair of the OBA’s Equality Committee and the Law Society of Upper Canada Equity Advisory Group.
+In addition, he serves as a member of the Board for the 519 Community Centre and Start Proud, as well as on the Chief of Toronto Police Services’ LGBT Community Consultative Committee.

 Embrace Disruption Corporation

 Through his extensive work in social media, digital media, public relations, communications, marketing, retail, hospitality and print, Cory Stewart has made a career out of being disruptive.
 Before founding his company Embrace Disruption PR in 2012, Cory was a marketing and communications specialist in the Strategy and New Ventures team at Torstar Digital.
 In his spare time, Cory worships his puppy Curtis and serves as a board member at Community One Foundation.